Ballarat Miners: The Dynasty (1987–1996)

-With Brian Goorjian at the helm, Ballarat won the SEABL South Conference Championship in 1987 in just their second season.
+With Brian Goorjian at the helm, Ballarat won the SEABL South Conference championship in 1987 in just their second season.
 Goorjian departed at the end of the 1987 season and was replaced by Al Westover, who subsequently took the team to a Conference three-peat from 1989 to 1991, taking the South Conference for the first two years before following it up with the East Conference when moving across conferences in 1991.
+The Miners also won the ABA National championship in 1989.
 Westover was honoured with the inaugural Coach of the Year award in 1990.
 During this time, Eric Cooks won SEABL MVP in 1989 and 1990.

 The Miners accomplishments continued after the departure of Westover at the end of 1991, with Eric Lowe taking the side to conference runners-up in 1992 before Brendan Joyce took over in 1993.
-In Joyce's first season, the Miners went through the regular season with a stellar record of 20–4, eventually losing the Conference Semi-final and finishing second overall.
-In 1994 and 1995, the team won back-to-back CBA National Championships with win–loss ratios of 18–4 and 19–3.
+In Joyce's first season, the Miners went through the regular season with a 20–4 record, eventually losing the Conference Semi-final and finishing second overall.
+In 1994 and 1995, the team won back-to-back ABA National championships with win–loss ratios of 18–4 and 19–3.
 Joyce went one better than Westover, collecting consecutive Coach of the Year awards for his leadership over 1994 and 1995.
 1996 saw Paul Hotchin take over as head coach and with an array of stars in his line-up, he helped take them to another final, eventually losing to North West Tasmania after a regular season record of 16–6.

 During the four-year period with Hotchin and Joyce at the helm, Ballarat went 73–17 for the regular seasons, while also recording a 2–2 win–loss ratio in Conference Finals, and a 7–1 record for National Finals, to finish 82–20 in a period of dominance in the SEABL.